 Those Building Permit Applicants who have any type of building project, other than a privately owned single-family dwelling, are required to submit building plans which graphically represent all of the accessible code requirements into the design.

-Chapter 11A - Housing Accessibility; applicable to all Covered Multifamily Dwellings, per CBC 1102A for the Department of Housing and Community Development.
-Including but not limited to the following:
+Chapter 11A - Housing Accessibility; applicable to all Covered Multifamily Dwellings including but not limited to the following:

 - Apartment Buildings w/3 or more dwelling units

 - Condominiums with 4 or more dwelling units

 - Lodging Houses with more than 3 guest rooms